Song Bo-bae

-Song Bo-bae (송보배, born 22 February 1986) is a South Korean professional golfer who plays on the LPGA of Japan Tour and LPGA of Korea Tour.
+Song Bo-bae (송보배, born 22 February 1986) is a South Korean professional golfer who played on the LPGA of Japan Tour and LPGA of Korea Tour.

+Career

 Song has won several times on the LPGA of Korea Tour and LPGA of Japan Tour including the 2005 Samsung Ladies Masters co-sanctioned by the Ladies European Tour and the 2009 Mizuno Classic co-sanctioned by the LPGA Tour.